reynar053/demo/README.md

 # demo
-Simple testing project that uses {JSON} Placeholder API
+Simple testing project that uses {JSON} Placeholder API.
+It tests adding and reading values from the application.